Rain

 “You need the wintzal now.”

-“But building the walls was a rare skill.”
+“The walls were common, but building the walls was a rare skill.”

-“We call it mind weaving.”
+“We call it Mind Weaving.”

-“Each master hired a mind weaver to build a wall.”
+“Each master hired a Mind Weaver to build a wall.”

-“The mind weaver sees all your secrets when she opens your mind to build your wall.”
+“The Mind Weaver sees all your secrets when she opens your mind to build your wall.”

 “When the war came, the masters on both sides began to imagine enemies everywhere.”

-“On one night, all the mind weavers were killed, except Makish”
+“On one night, all the Mind Weavers were killed, except Makish.”

 “She was warned by a powerful old friend, only a few minutes before the attack came.”

-“Still, Makish is the last mindweaver in the world.”
+“Still, Makish is the last Mind Weaver in the world.”

 “Only she can build the wintzal.”